labmec/BernsteinFEM/docs/Overview.md

 ## 1. Introduction
 BernsteinFEM is a C++ library that has tools to make fast Finite Elements computations, such as computing Stiffness and Mass Matrices and Load Vectors, through the use of a new polynomial basis, the Bernstein-Bézier polynomials.

-To learn how the Finite Element computations were formulated, read the other PDF docs in this folder (in portguese only).
+To learn how the Finite Element computations were formulated, read the other PDF docs in this folder (in portuguese only).

 ## 2. Folders
 You'll see ahead an overview of how the project's files are organized in each folder.